hubmapconsortium/ingest-validation-tools/docs/scrnaseq/README.md

 | required | `True` |

 ##### `expected_cell_count`
-Parameter for downstream pipeline; How many cells are expected?
+How many cells are expected?
+This may be used in downstream pipelines to guide selection of cell barcodes or segmentation parameters.
 Leave blank if not applicable.
 | constraint | value |
 | --- | --- |
 | type | `integer` |